If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

-You’ve heard the saying content is kind content is king… so you want to make sure there is enough content on each page.
-Screaming Frog doesn’t do a great job of analyzing the content on each page of your website, but by just browsing your website it shouldn’t be too hard to figure out where you have a good amount of content and where you lack it.
+You’ve heard the saying “content is kind content is king”.
+So you want to make sure there is enough content on each page.
+Screaming Frog doesn’t do a great job of analyzing the content on each page of your website, but you can figure out where you have a good amount of content and where it lacks by just browsing your website.

 For the pages that are lacking it, make sure you continually add more unique content.
 And don’t just add content for the sake of it, the content actually has to add value.

 If you are looking for a rule of thumb, Google tends to rank web pages with over 2,400 words of content the highest.
 You’ll probably have a tough time adding that much content to each of your pages, but it shows that Google loves ranking good content.

 Worse case scenario, each of your web pages should have at least 300 words of content.
 Ideally each page should have at least 400 to 600 words of unique content.

 Step #10: Internal linking

 Both Webmaster Tools and Screaming Frog will give you data on internal links.
 The more you link within your own site, when relevant, the easier it will be for search engines to crawl your whole site.

 Search engines typically don’t want you to have more than 100 links on a page, so you ideally want to stay under this number.
 Sometimes you won’t be able to, which is fine, but try to stay under that limit.